Expats in Lelystad

 Travelling by bus

-Arriva is the company operating the city bus transport in Lelystad.
+Arriva operates city bus network in Lelystad.

 There are two international schools located within easy reach from Lelystad, both located in Almere.